 So when Dysphagia, or swallowing difficulty interferes with an individual ability to eat normally their daily life is significantly impacted.

 Dysphagia is defined as the presence of difficulty in swallowing.
 It is a common problem (10 million Americans being evaluated each year).
 Recent studies in Europe suggest that over half of older persons with dysphagia are inadequately evaluated and treated.
 MedSpeech has Medical Speech Language Pathologists with the background and training to accurately evaluate and treat individuals with swallowing difficulty.

 MedSpeech uses the following evaluation tools to determine where along the dynamic swallow sequence an individual’s system has “broken down”:

-Electrical Stimulation “E-stim” – “E-stim” is a new therapy technique which involves the use of surface electrodes which transmit a very small current to increase the contraction of the swallowing muscles.
-CLICK FOR HANDOUT
+“E-stim” is a new therapy technique that involves the use of surface electrodes that transmit a very small current to increase the contraction of the swallowing muscles.

 The goal of evaluation and treatment is to determine if patients may continue safe oral ingestion or if they are at risk for developing aspiration pneumonia.
 Note: Pneumonia contributes to approximately 34% of all stroke deaths and represents the 3rd cause of mortality in the first month following stroke.

 MedSpeech SLP’s know the risk factors that help to accurately predict risk of pneumonia.
 Of note, recent research suggests that aspiration is not a statistically significant risk factor for predicting who will and or who won’t develop pneumonia.
 The more significant risk factors are: dependence for oral care and feeding, oral hygiene factor, multiple medications and/or diagnoses, tube feeding, still smoking, handling of secretions, and cognitive status.